 Definition of Penumbra (from Summary) comes from the Merriam-Webster dictionary.

-Note: AU, NO MAGIC.
-I REPEAT, NO MAGIC.
+Note: AU, no magic.
 Tom Riddle lives in the same time period as the main crew.

 Dim light struggled in vain to penetrate the tightly drawn curtains covering the dust-encrusted windows, the cloth blocking all but a tiny bit of light that lit the dim flat only enough to barely make out the strewn clothes and piles of discarded plates and cups scattered around the small living room and spilling into the kitchen and bedrooms.
 A thin layer of dust cradled everything, slipping into tiny corners and burrowing its way into the abandoned stacks of books piled high in every room.

 Nothing stirred.
 There was no sign of life; the neighbors had long ago written off the inactivity as the owner's absence - she must be out on vacation, of course, no one could be that quiet, besides, no one had left that flat in weeks, there was no way she could have survived in there for so long -

 The owner of this particular flat had never left.
 Indeed, she had hardly set foot outside of her bed, let alone face the world -

 The world that was out enjoying the last few days of unadulterated summer, the world full of laughing children and crowded beaches and people who would only give sympathetic, horrified smiles before quickly changing the subject -

 No, Hermione Granger was better off in her room, where at least she didn't have to face the pitying stares and whispers.